greenhub-project/docs/api/user.md

 ## Get The User’s Profile

-Get detailed profile information about the current user.
+Gets detailed profile information about the current user.

 ```
 GET /v1/me